 My rhubarb started peaking through the early April dirt in our backyard, my first sign that Spring was on the horizon here in the north land.

 Inherited from the previous owners, our two flourishing rhubarb plants are such a gift each spring and summer.
 As the Victoria variety, they produce a bounty of crimson red stalks.
+I love the color it gives to this delicious rhubarb sauce, and rhubarb simple syrup.

-The oat and seed streusel topping was crisp and golden brown, and the juicy, sweet-tart filling bubbing underneath, the ruby red juices peaking through.
+The oat and seed streusel topping was crisp and golden brown, and the juicy, sweet-tart filling bubbling underneath, the ruby red juices peaking through.
 I was convinced from that point on, that dessert straight off the grill should be a regular occurrence.

 Although we often think of a grill for its direct heat and searing capabilities, I’ve come to think of it as an outdoor oven too, the result of using indirect heat.